 - Select all the files and delete them.

-If the issue persists then you might have corrupted, malfunctioned, missing Windows files.
+If the issue persists then you might have corrupted, malfunctioned, or missing Windows files.

 We highly recommend downloading Reimage software on your Windows PC.
-This tool automatically finds, repair corrupted files, and fix system software issues.
+This tool automatically finds, and repairs corrupted files, and fixes system software issues.